vuejs/eslint-plugin-vue/docs/rules/no-v-html.md

 - :gear: This rule is included in `"plugin:vue/recommended"`.

-This rule reports use of `v-html` directive in order to reduce the risk of injecting potentially unsafe / unescaped html into the browser leading to Cross-Site Scripting (XSS) attacks.

 ## :book: Rule Details

-This rule reports all uses of `v-html` to help prevent XSS attacks.
+This rule reports all uses of `v-html` directive in order to reduce the risk of injecting potentially unsafe / unescaped html into the browser leading to Cross-Site Scripting (XSS) attacks.

 <eslint-code-block :rules="{'vue/no-v-html': ['error']}">
 ```